jadijadi/lpic1book/content/1022_install_a_boot_manager.md

-# 1022\_install\_a\_boot\_manager

-Title: 102.2 Install a boot manager Date: 2021-08-03 13:06 Category: 102
+Title: 102.2 Install a boot manager

-## 102.2 Install a boot manager
+Date: 2010-12-03 10:20
+Category: LPIC1-101
+Tags: LPIC1, 101, LPIC1-101-500
+Authors: Jadi
+Summary: Candidates should be able to select, install and configure a boot manager.

+_Weight: 2_

-_Weight: 2_ Description: Candidates should be able to select, install and configure a boot manager.
+Description: Candidates should be able to select, install and configure a boot manager.

 ## Objectives